ash-project/ash/documentation/topics/security/sensitive-data.md

 ## Public & Private Arguments

 Public/private arguments work the same way as public/private fields, except that they default to `public?: true`.
-This is because arguments to an action being usedin a public interface would naturally be expected to be `public`.
+This is because arguments to an action being used in a public interface would naturally be expected to be `public`.
 If an argument is marked as `public?: false`, it can only be set with `Ash.Query.set_argument/3` or `Ash.Changeset.set_argument/3`

 ## Sensitive Attributes